obonaventure/cnp3/book/network/bgp.rst

 .. index:: BGP Adj-RIB-In, BGP Adj-RIB-Out, BGP RIB

-From a conceptual viewpoint, a BGP router connected to `N` BGP peers, can be described as being composed of four parts as shown in the figure below.
+From a conceptual point of view, a BGP router connected to `N` BGP peers, can be described as being composed of four parts as shown in the figure below.

 .. _bgprouter: